Job Hunting Panel Recap

 This strategy actually carries a higher probability of getting hired, as trust is in short supply when intellectual property is involved.
 As such a referral from a trusted person on the inside, be it a LinkedIn Contact, a previous coworker, or someone from an organization that you’ve volunteered for, would count more than your placing in an Applicant Tracking System.

-It might not be as easy as just shooting resumes and application at job openings on Indeed, and you may need a network and some connections, but up to 40% of hiring happens through referrals.
-It certainly beats being squeezed through a series of ATS filters, with 300 or so other applicants.
+It might not be as easy as just shooting resumes and applications at job openings on Indeed, and you may need a network and some connections, but up to 40% of hiring happens through referrals.
+It certainly beats being squeezed through a series of ATS filters, with 300 or so other applicants for each of those 60% of openings that are made public.

 Andrew Davis, in a previous talk about finding work as an API Tech Writer, said that Networking is likely to give you the best jobs you could find, especially if you are a contractor.
-Something which the Speaker and other members support, during the Panel Discussion
+Something which the Speaker and other members confirmed, during the Panel Discussion.

 Roll with the Punches